rafaelcn/pong-game/README.md

 __Pong Game__
 ===

 A remake of the __Pong Game__ of Atari(1972) with SDL2!
 The game has better graphics, but yet, is not so GOOD.
+**NOTE: This software is alpha, not all features are ready.**

 ![Game Image](PongGame.png)